 A gold-plated alto from 1929!
 The engraving on this horn is special, a cabin scene by a lake with mountains in the background...looks like Utopia to me!
 I have disassembled this alto and it is awaiting new pads.
 Of course, it has rolled tone holes, the microtuner neck, and all of Conn's special qualities.

 Early 6M made in 1931, silver-plated body with gold-plated bell interior, "Art Deco" engraving, and rolled tone holes.
-Scheduled for hand-polishing and a VintageSax pad job*.
+This alto has just received a VintageSax overhaul with all new metal resonator pads.
+It responds easily from Low B flat up and has a rich resonant tone.

 This silver-plated 6M was covered with silver paint for many years.
 It's a classic case of an ugly duckling turning into a swan!
 This alto hails from 1945; its body and neck are stamped "VIII", and it's perfect.
 Of course, the tone holes are rolled, and all rollers and pearls are original.
-Locking set screws are on order, and will be installed.
+Locking set screws are now in place.
 New metal resonator pads have just been seated, so the alto plays with a powerful, rich tone, and a good scale.

 Do you love unique engraving on gold-plated horns?
 Here is an Elkhart alto sax (made by Martin) in original gold plate, with exquisite engraving all the way up the back of the body tube.
 The bell features an artistic baby with his painting palette.
 This alto dates to the 1920s, and is in wonderful condition.
 It has never been damaged, and still has its original case.
 Gold plate is 99%!
 New pads with flat metal resonators help give this alto a sweet, clear, dark tone.